 Idaho Medicaid Insurance Coverage For Drug And Alcohol Rehab FAQs

-To help you narrow down your search for a Medicaid rehab program in Idaho, we’ve answered frequently asked questions on the topic.
+To help you narrow down your search for a Medicaid drug rehab program in Idaho, we’ve answered frequently asked questions.

-What Kind Of Rehab Does Idaho Medicaid Offer?
+What Kind Of Drug Rehab Does Idaho Medicaid Cover?

 What If I Need To Stay In Rehab Longer Than Idaho Medicaid Covers?

 Medicaid pays for rehab, but your stay will be limited to a certain number of days.
-You will be required to finance the remaining days of your rehab visit if you want to stay longer.
+You may need to finance the remaining days of your rehab visit if you want to stay longer.

 Personal financing options for rehab include: